quintanmeinung/wildfire-tracker-capstone/milestone_4/milestone_4.md

 # Milestone 4
 ## Architectural Decisions
 Our team will be utilizing Bootstrap for CSS, and JQuery where applicable.
-Our folders, files, projects, solutions, git branches, and database tables will all follow snake_case.
+Our folders, files, projects, solutions, and git branches will all follow snake_case.
+The database will follow PascalCase per the DB syntax svg examples.
 See examples below.
 - Naming Conventions
 	- Folders & Files
 		- `/models/example_model.cs`